letmebefree/zonetradingmanual/auto-trading-parameters.md

 TARGET\_FIXED\_R

 The target will be calculated as a multiple of the number of pips between the order entry and the stop loss position.
 This is calculated based on the value of the Target type value.
-For example, if the stop is 20 pips away from the entry and Target type value is 2, then the target will be 40 pips from the entry.
+For example, if the stop is 20 pips away from the entry and "Target type value" is 2, then the target will be 40 pips from the entry.

 TARGET\_FIXED\_PIPS

-The target will be a fixed number of pips away from the order entry.
+The target will be a fixed number of pips away from the order entry, the number of pips being determined by "Target type value".

 TARGET\_FIXED\_PRICE

-The target will be the price set for the parameter Target type value.
+The target will be the same as the price entered against the parameter Target type value.

 TARGET\_NEXT\_H1\_ZONE

-The target will be set as the entry price for the next opposing zone on the H1 time frame.
-For example, for a pending sell order being placed, the target will be the entry level for the closest demand zone on the H1 chart.
+The target will be set to be the entry price for the next opposing zone on the H1 time frame.
+For example, for if a pending sell order is being placed, the target will be the entry level for the closest demand zone on the H1 chart.
 This considers any zone that has not yet been stopped out, not just those that meet the current strategy’s criteria.

 TARGET\_NEXT\_H4\_ZONE

 The target will be set as the entry price for the next opposing zone on the H4 time frame.
-For example, for a pending sell order being placed, the target will be the entry level for the closest demand zone on the H4 chart.
+For example, if a pending sell order is being placed, the target will be the entry level for the closest demand zone on the H4 chart.
 This considers any zone that has not yet been stopped out, not just those that meet the current strategy’s criteria.

 TARGET\_NEXT\_D1\_ZONE

 The target will be set as the entry price for the next opposing zone on the D1 time frame.
-For example, for a pending sell order being placed, the target will be the entry level for the closest demand zone on the D1 chart.
+For example, if a pending sell order is being placed, the target will be the entry level for the closest demand zone on the D1 chart.
 This considers any zone that has not yet been stopped out, not just those that meet the current strategy’s criteria.

 TARGET\_NEXT\_W1\_ZONE

 The target will be set as the entry price for the next opposing zone on the H1 time frame.
-For example, for a pending sell order being placed, the target will be the entry level for the closest demand zone on the W1 chart.
+For example, if a pending sell order is being placed, the target will be the entry level for the closest demand zone on the W1 chart.
 This considers any zone that has not yet been stopped out, not just those that meet the current strategy’s criteria.

 TARGET\_NEXT\_CTF\_ZONE

-The target will be set as the entry price for the next opposing zone on the same time frame as the zone which is being used to set the order entry.
+The target will be set as the entry price for the next opposing zone on the same time frame \(the Current Time Frame\) as the zone which is being used to set the order entry.
 For example, for a pending sell order being placed at a H1 zone, the target will be the entry level for the closest demand zone on the H1 chart.
 This considers any zone that has not yet been stopped out, not just those that meet the current strategy’s criteria.

 TARGET\_NEXT\_HTF\_ZONE